Tommy Reilly (harmonica player)

-Thomas Rundle Reilly MBE (August 21, 1919 – September 25, 2000) was a Canadian-born harmonica player, predominantly based in England.
+Thomas Rundle Reilly (August 21, 1919 – September 25, 2000) was a Canadian-born harmonica player, predominantly based in England.
 He began studying violin at eight and began playing harmonica at aged eleven as a member of his father's band.
 In the 1940s, he began parallel careers as a concert soloist and recitalist, a popular radio and TV performer, and a studio musician-composer.

 Early life

 Born in Guelph, Ontario, he studied violin at eight and began playing harmonica at aged eleven as a member of his father's band.

 In 1935 the family moved to London.
 At the outbreak of the Second World War he was a student at the Leipzig Conservatory.
 He was arrested and interned for the duration of the war in prisoner of war camps.
 However it was there that he developed his virtuosity on the harmonica, basing his ideas of phrasing and interpretation on the playing of Jascha Heifetz.